 I guess some relocate for better pay while others move for a more desirable lifestyle though rarely for both.
 At the end of the day, we have to be quite clear about why we move in the first place.
 More importantly, different places may suit our needs at each stage of our lives.
 It can be interesting to compare the cost of living in London for students, with the cost of living in London for a couple.

 Though I hope my replies to him have addressed his concerns, I thought it would be great to list down some of the main costs of living in London in this post and hopefully get some feedback from you.

 1. The cost of London accommodation

 The usual factors include size (usually in terms of number of bedrooms), proximity to the city and basic amenities and the area (some are more upmarket than others).
-For a one bedroom flat in Zone 1, be prepared to fork out at least GBP 1200 for the rent alone.
+For a one bedroom flat in an average area, be prepared to fork out at least £1,200 for the rent alone.